- Stillwater Public Schools

 Students cannot take both Physical Education & Athletics.

 The goal of physical education at the junior high is to aid in the physical, mental, emotional, and social development of students through a well-balanced program.
 In order to accomplish this goal, students will actively participate in unit activities, as well as complete unit specific assignments and assessments throughout the course of the year.
 These activities will be based on state mandated guidelines.
 Activities include: ultimate frisbee, disc golf, kickball, team handball, football, basketball, baseball, soccer, floor hockey, volleyball, pickleball, physical fitness testing, and assorted one day activities.
 Students will also participate in a designated workout day once a week that includes: mile run, pacer test, or workout stations.
-All units are two to three weeks long unless otherwise stated.
+We will also be covering a Health Curriculum that covers the Oklahoma Academic Standards.
+The Oklahoma Academic Standards for Health Education are divided into eight standards.
+An overview of each standard, along with the abbreviations used in the coding of the standards, are provided below.
+Standard 1: Essential Knowledge, Standard 2: Analyze Influences (AN), Standard 3: Access Information (AC), Standard 4: Interpersonal Communication (IC), Standard 5: Decision Making (DM), Standard 6: Goal Setting (GS), Standard 7: Self-Management (SM), Standard 8: Advocacy (AD).

 FOREIGN LANGUAGE